yahoo/validatar/index.md

 The metadata for the query is used to define the REST call.
 We currently support setting the method (defaults to GET), the body (if POST), timeout, retry and custom headers.

-This execution engine exists essentially a catch-all for any other type of Big-Data datasource that has a REST interface but is not natively in Validatar.
+This execution engine exists essentially a catch-all for any other type of Big Data datasource that has a REST interface but is not natively supported in Validatar.
+But if you feel like it should be in Validatar, feel free to create an issue and we'll look into supporting it.

 Some mock tests and examples can be found in [src/test/resources/rest-tests/sample.yaml](https://github.com/yahoo/validatar/blob/master/src/test/resources/rest-tests/sample.yaml).

 ### CSV (and other delimited text data)

 This execution engine lets you load static data from a file or by defining it in your test YAML file.
 This is provided to make it easy for to load expected data to run assertions against your actual data.
 For instance, in the [examples shown above](#examples), Query B with the thresholds for the various countries could be defined as a static dataset and Query A could actually be the result of a query on your Big Data that you are validating.

 Some mock tests and examples can be found in [src/test/resources/csv-tests/sample.yaml](https://github.com/yahoo/validatar/blob/master/src/test/resources/csv-tests/sample.yaml).